 Dr Avril Coghlan

-I am a bioinformatician working on parasitic worm genomes.
+I am a bioinformatician working on the genomes of parasitic worms and the bacterium Vibrio cholerae.

 BSc Mathematics & Statistics, Open University, UK